 User stories are the most important part of the framework.
 Involving the developers while writing the user stories is the best way and it will also increase the quality of the test cases.
 Documenting the bugs after fixing them will help us avoid the reoccurrence of the bugs.

-Best Practices to achieve CI
+Best Practices to achieve Continuous Integration

 - Fail faster to fail cheaper

 - Never ever walk past the broken builds